Ersox/textbox/README.md

 ## Overview

-`TextBox` lets you define a **template image** and place named components on it:
+By initializing a `TextBox`, you can define a **template image** and place named components on it:

 - **Text components** (`TextArea`) for rendering text
 - **Image components** (`ImageArea`) for overlaying images

-Once the template is defined, you can fill in content at runtime with a `TextBoxRender`.
+Once the template is defined, you can fill in content at runtime with a `TextBoxRender`, placing text and images in predictable slots.

 ---